-It is a parent and carer's responsibility to inform school before the start of the school day as to why their child will be absent from school.
-Our expectation is a phone call via the school office 0161 303 7404.
-You may still receive a courtesy call from our Attendance Lead during the course of the morning.
-Update the school daily unless agreed otherwise with the Office staff or Learning Mentor, provide medical evidence wherever possible.
+It is a parent and carer's responsibility to inform school before 8.30am as to why their child will be absent from school.
+Our expectation is a phone call or visit via the school office 0161 303 7404.
+You may still receive a courtesy call, visit